From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 "house" and berri

-Means "a person who lives close to a church" from Basque eleiza
+Originally referred to a person who lived close to a church, from Basque eleiza

 "church" and ondo

-Derived from the name of the town Escamilla in the Gualadajara province of Spain.
+Derived from the name of the town of Escamilla in Gualadajara, Spain.

 Derived from the Basque place name Eskarzaga